wesbos/es6-articles/06 - Arrow Functions Introduction.md

 ### No Arguments with Arrow Functions

-Then finally, if you have no arguments at all -- in our above examples obviously we need an argument -- but if no arguments at all, you need to pass some empty parenthesis there.
+Then finally, if you have no arguments at all, you need to pass some empty parenthesis there.
+This was not the case in our above examples, where we needed an argument for the map function.

 Maybe we'll just return `Cool Bos`, and they'll all be Cool Bos at the end.